translate5/translate5/README.md

 ## Use it hosted by translate5's developers
 https://www.translate5.net/en/pricing-support/#hosted

-## Need support
+## Need support?
 For occassional cases please go to https://confluence.translate5.net/questions

 For professional support:
 https://www.translate5.net/en/pricing-support-support-and-development-contract/
-## Want a feature
+## Want a feature?
 Get in touch:
 https://www.translate5.net/en/contact/

-## Who is behind
+## Who is behind it
 Have a look:
 https://www.translate5.net/en/who-is-behind/

-## What is not in this repository
+## What is _not_ in this repository
-There are some plug-ins, although under GPLv3 license, that are not available to the public without charge.
+There are some plug-ins, although under GPLv3 license, that are only available to the public with a charge:

-Available for all companies, that support translate5 are: InstantTranslate, DeepL connector, SDL GroupShare Connector
+Available for all companies, that support translate5 with a support and development contract: InstantTranslate, DeepL connector, SDL GroupShare Connector

-Available for all companies, that support translate5 and pay an additional fee:  translate5 visual, TrackChanges
+Available for all companies with a support and development contract that pay an additional fee: translate5 visual, TrackChanges

 All plug-ins are also available, when translate5 is hosted by translate5's development team.